 \begin{proof}[Proof of Theorem \ref{thm:minent}]

 We first explain why, under the assumptions, all of the pure pieces must be of the same type, that is, covered by the same locally symmetric space.
-For each pure piece $Z_i=M_i$ that is not hyperbolic, each component of $\pa M_i$ is a compact quotient of the same nilpotent group, either $\R^n$ in the real hyperbolic case, or else a group of generalized Heisenberg type.
+For each pure piece $Z_i=M_i$ of dimension $n$, each component of $\pa M_i$ is a compact quotient of the same nilpotent group, either $\R^{n-1}$ in the real hyperbolic case, or else one of three possible distinct 2-step groups of generalized Heisenberg type: $N_1,N_2,N_3$ of dimensions $n-1=2k-1,4k-1,15$ respectively for some $k\geq 2$.
 These quotients, with the exception of tori in the real hyperbolic case, are irreducible and in particular not diffeomorphic to any nontrivial product manifold.
-Therefore, since we assume all of the pure pieces are locally symmetric, as soon as one of the pure pieces is not real hyperbolic, then it can only be glued to a pure piece and ones that are covered by the same symmetric space, and hence have the same type of nilmanifold boundary components.
+Neither can a quotient of $N_i$ be glued by an affine diffeomorphism to a quotient of $N_j$ for $i\neq j$ since if their dimension are the same, then the dimension of the centers differ.
+Therefore, since we assume all of the pure pieces are locally symmetric, as soon as one of the pure pieces is not real hyperbolic, then it can only be glued to a pure piece whose boundary inherits its intrinsic metric from the same nilpotent group.
+In particular, this implies that all the ends are covered by the same symmetric space.
 (If all the pure pieces are real hyperbolic, then these may be glued to non pure pieces.)
 Note that it is essential that we assume that all pure pieces are locally symmetric.
 This is because a single pure piece that is not locally symmetric may have distinct boundary components which are quotients of different nilpotent groups.

 The conclusion of Proposition \ref{prop:entropy} then gives the lower bound of the first inequality of the entropy estimate.
 If we assume that the curvatures of $(M,g)$ are scaled to have lower bound $-4$, then $h(g)\leq 2(n-1)$ by the Bishop-Gromov comparison theorem.
 In summary,